Maya-Gersten10/4x4-Tic-Tac-Toe/Proposal.md

 - As a player, I would like to hear an audible sound when I mark a game box so that I know my selection worked.
 - As a player, I would like to play this game online so that I don't have to have my challenger sitting next to me.
 - As a player who wants to dominate the battlefield I want to become the ultimate tic tac toe tactician so I can beat all of my opponents
+- As a player who requires assistive technologies, I would like accessibility features so that I'm not left out of enjoying the game with timer.
+- Choosing a borad size.

 #### Notionboard Template
 Notionboard template for building projects ( You can use this for any project )